StoneLineDevTeam/SLDTGameEngine/README.md

 - components/* : Optionnal, used by the console screen component;
 - fonts/* : All your fonts goes here, "normal.png" is the default loaded font;
 - message/* : Optionnal, used by integrated message box system.

+WARNING : This engine's version will be disbanned when V6.0 will be out...